 \section{Abstract}

-In the field of quantum computation, the non-stabilizerness of a quantum circuit is crucial for understanding and quantifying quantum speed-up.
-In this work, we explore some intriguing phenomena regarding the non-stabilizerness of a circuit when a Quantum SWITCH structure is employed.
-This structure is a novel quantum construct that enables quantum states to pass through operations in a superposition of different orders and has shown superiority in numerous tasks over circuits with a definite causal order.
-Firstly, we discover that the completely stabilizer-preserving operations, which cannot generate magic states under standard conditions, can be transformed into a resourceful operation capable of generating magic states when processed by the Quantum SWITCH.
-Secondly, when considering the effects of noisy channels on operations, we observe that while the non-stabilizerness of each path may be annihilated, their superposition could still preserve the non-stabilizerness of the operation.
+In quantum computing, the non-stabilizerness of quantum operations is crucial for understanding and quantifying quantum speed-ups.
+In this study, we explore the phenomena of non-stabilizerness of the Quantum SWITCH, a novel structure that allows quantum states to pass through operations in a superposition of different orders, outperforming traditional circuits in numerous tasks.
+To assess its non-stabilizerness, we propose the magic resource capacity of a quantum process to quantitatively examine the non-stabilizerness of general quantum transformations.
+We find that the completely stabilizer-preserving operations, which cannot generate magic states under standard conditions, can be transformed to do so when processed by the Quantum SWITCH.
+Furthermore, when considering the impact of noise, although the non-stabilizerness of each path may be annihilated, their superposition could still preserve the overall non-stabilizerness.